Do you have an article promotion strategy that isn’t covered here? Let us know, and we’ll add it to the guide!

 Choose a title that speaks to your readership

-These days, many researchers find interesting papers using search engines like PMC or Google Scholar.
+Many researchers find interesting papers using search engines like PMC or Google Scholar.
 When choosing a title for your manuscript, take a moment to think about what terms a reader might search to find your study.
 Make sure that the main point of your article is clear from the title.
+Read our article on How to Write a Great Title.

 Write an abstract that draws readers in